sstsimulator/sst-macro/docs/developer/developer.md

 }
 ````

 \subsection{Arbitrary Events} In some cases, it can be inconvenient (and inefficient) to require every event to be funneled through an `event_handler` type.
-A generic macro for creating events from any class member function is provided in the file `event_callback.h`.
+A generic macro for creating event queue entries from any class member function is provided in the file `event_callback.h`.
 For example, the MPI server creates an event

 ````
 mpi_queue_recv_request* req = next_request();
-event* ev = new_event(this, &mpi_queue::start_recv, req);
+event_callback* ev = new_event(this, &mpi_queue::start_recv, req);
 ````
 The new event macro takes as first argument an object and second argument a member function pointer to be invoked when the event is run.
 The remaining arguments are an arbitrary-length list of parameters of any type - they don't need to be messages.